zmalik/git-pif/README.md

 git pif is a simple utility to increase collaboration across github.

 It simplifies the process of forking a repo.
-Cloning it.
-Pushing commits to it.
+And pushing commits to it.
 Only step left for user is to create a PR to original Repo.

 The `git pif` does all the next steps: